nkh/P6-Data-Dump-Tree/README.md

 Data::Dump::Tree cycle is:

-when the element is to be displayed, DDT calls the element which return a description of itself then * filters DDT_HEADER are called
+when the element is to be displayed, DDT calls the element which return a description of itself then

+    * DDT_HEADER filters are called

-when sub elements of an element are to be displayed, DDT calls the element which returns a list of the sub elements in the form ('name' 'binder' 'sub_element') * filters DDT_SUB_ELEMENTS are called
+when sub elements of an element are to be displayed, DDT calls the element which returns a list of the sub elements in the form ('name' 'binder' 'sub_element')

+    * DDT_SUB_ELEMENTS filters are called

-when DDT has rendered the element and will get to the next element * filters DDT_FOOTER are called
+when DDT has rendered the element and will get to the next element

+    * DDT_FOOTER filters are called

-  * DDT_HEADER
+### DDT_HEADER filter

 This is called just after the type's _get_header_ is called, this allows you, EG, to insert something in the tree rendering